gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 As mentioned in the beginning, there are some restrictions in what we can change between the checkpointing and restoring systems.

-1. the number of core in both systems have to be the same
+1. the number of core in restoring have the be equal or more than the number of core used in checkpointing
 2. the size of the memory in both systems have to be the same
 3. the workload and its dependencies (i.e. the disk image) have to be the same